okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/go/redirecturi.md

 a URI that is appropriate for your app.
-For example, `http://localhost:8000/login/callback` if you're using the sample app>
+For example, `http://localhost:8000/login/callback` if you're using the sample app.